whoisyouwhoisme/LYWSD02-Reading-and-changing-data/README.md

 Characteristic: **ebe0ccc1-7a0a-4b0c-8a1a-6ff2997da3a6**

-Write 0x01 in 2 bytes (little-endian byte order) to characteristic descriptor, and wait for notification with data.
+Write 0x01 to characteristic descriptor, and wait for notification with data.

 First 2 bytes with temperature data, 3 byte with humidity data.
 ```python